Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 DCL – Debt Consolidation Loans

-Debt consolidation is a solution where multiple loans or credit card balances amalgamate into a single monthly payment.
-A DCL aims to bring down your overall payments to a more manageable amount.
+Debt consolidation (DCL) is a solution in which multiple loans or credit card balances are merged into a single monthly payment.
+It aims to reduce overall payments to a more manageable amount.

-A DCL requires the debtor to take out a new credit which repays all the existing smaller balances to lenders, including credit card companies.
+A DCL requires the debtor to take out a new credit that repays all the smaller balances to lenders, including credit card companies.

-You can take out a DCL on a secured or unsecured basis; secured means the DCL links to your assets such as a property with a mortgage or a car with finance.
+You can take out a DCL on a secured or unsecured basis.
+Secured means the DCL is linked to your assets, such as a property with a mortgage or a car with finance.

 The pros of a DCL